 Let's explore rockpools!
-As the tide goes out, it leaves behind a world of amazing sealife, ready to be discovered.
+As the tide goes out, it leaves behind a world of amazing sea life, ready to be discovered.

 As the tide retreats, little pools of refuge are left behind.
 These rockpools are home to fascinating and bizarre creatures and getting a closer look at them is a real treat.

-Keep your eyes peeled for sea anemones, swaying their beautiful, colourful tentacles in the water, or fast-moving shrimps sifting through the sand left by the tide for a tasty morsel.
+You may observe sea anemones, swaying their beautiful, colourful tentacles in the water, or fast-moving shrimps sifting through the sand left by the tide for a tasty morsel.